 What we do

-Each patient receiving radiotherapy treatments is given independent consideration by a Radiation Oncologist and a radiation treatment strategy is determined that will maximise the radiation dose to the target volume and minimise the radiation damage to surrounding body tissues.
-In many cases, complex computer programmes are used to predict radiation dose patterns that would result from the various treatment options.
-Dosimetrists are therapy radiographers who have received extensive, specialist training in the use of such computer programmes.
-It is essential that as the various options are explored, the physical principles underlying the radiation dose calculations are fully understood.
-It is also essential that patient comfort and the practicalities of treatment set-up are given thorough consideration.
+Each patient receiving radiotherapy treatments is given independent consideration by a Radiation Oncologist and a radiation treatment strategy is determined that will maximise the radiation dose to the target volume and minimise any damage to surrounding body tissues.
+Advanced computer programmes are used to predict the radiation dose distributions from the various treatment options, from which the optimal plan is chosen.
+Dosimetrists are therapy radiographers who have received extensive, specialist training in the use of such software.
+Consideration of patient comfort such as the practicality of set-up and treatment time is also given high importance when creating each patient’s treatment plan.

-Brachytherapy is the use of sources of radiation implanted or placed directly into or close to a tumour to cause maximum effect and minimal damage to healthy tissues around the tumour.
+Brachytherapy uses sources of radiation which are placed directly into or close to a tumour, permanently or temporarily, resulting in a localised delivered dose and minimal damage to healthy tissues.

 Despite their therapeutic value, the potential hazards of dealing with ionizing radiations should never be underestimated.
-A key role of the Radiotherapy Physics Department is to provide advice to staff and patients about the risks and safe use of ionizing radiations.
-Instructions and procedures are prepared to be fully compatible with national and international guidelines.
-New radiation areas within the hospital, such as treatment rooms and radionuclide storage facilities must be carefully planned and regularly monitored.
-Careful control is kept of all radioactive materials kept on hospital premises.
+A key role of the Radiotherapy Physics Department is to provide advice about the risks and safe use of ionizing radiations and ensure the safety of all those within or nearby the department.
+Instructions and procedures are written to be fully compliant with national and international guidelines.
+New radiation areas within the hospital, such as treatment rooms and radionuclide storage facilities are carefully planned to minimise radiation exposure and regularly monitored.

-All Radiotherapy Physics staff are trained in radiation protection issues and Clinical Scientists are trained to post-graduate level in radiation physics.
+All Radiotherapy Physics staff are trained in radiation protection and Clinical Scientists hold a post-graduate degree in Radiation Physics.